Kazi Nazrul Islam: Career

-Nazrul started a bi-weekly magazine, Dhumketu ("ধূমকেতু", 'Comet') on 12 August 1922 that was critical of the British Empire.
-Earning the moniker of the "rebel poet", Nazrul aroused the suspicion of British Raj authorities.
+Nazrul Islam started a bi-weekly magazine, Dhumketu ("ধূমকেতু", 'Comet') on 12 August 1922 that was critical of the British Empire.
+Earning the moniker of the "rebel poet", Nazrul Islam aroused the suspicion of British Raj authorities.
 The Police raided the office of Dhumketu after it published "Anondomoyeer Agomone" ("আনন্দময়ীর আগমনে"), a political poem, in September 1922.
-Nazrul was arrested on 23 January 1923 and charged with sedition.
+Nazrul Islam was arrested on 23 January 1923 and charged with sedition.
 He presented a long argument in the court, an excerpt of what he said:

 On 14 April 1923, he was moved from Alipore Jail to Hooghly Jail in Hooghly.
 He began a 40-day fast to protest mistreatment by the British jail superintendent, breaking his fast more than a month later and eventually being released from prison in December 1923.
-Nazrul composed numerous poems and songs during his period of imprisonment.
+Nazrul Islam composed numerous poems and songs during his period of imprisonment.
 In the 1920s, the British Indian government banned many of his writings.
-Rabindranath Tagore dedicated his play "Basanta" to Nazrul in 1923.
-Nazrul wrote the poem "Aj Srishti Shukher Ullashe" to thank Tagore.
+Rabindranath Tagore dedicated his play "Basanta" to Nazrul Islam in 1923.
+Nazrul Islam wrote the poem "Aj Srishti Shukher Ullashe" to thank Tagore.
 His book Bisher Banshi ('The Flute of Poison'), published in August 1924, was banned by the British Raj.
 Bisher Banshi called for rebellion in India against the British Raj.
 Bisher Banshi was read and distributed in secret following the ban.

-Nazrul was a critic of the Khilafat Movement in British India which he condemned as "hollow religious fundamentalism".
+Nazrul Islam was a critic of the Khilafat Movement in British India which he condemned as "hollow religious fundamentalism".
 His rebellious expression extended to rigid orthodoxy in the name of religion and politics.
 He also criticised the Indian National Congress for not embracing outright political independence from the British Empire.
 Nazrul became active in encouraging people to agitate against British rule, and joined the Bengal state unit of the Indian National Congress.
 Along with Muzaffar Ahmed, Nazrul also helped organise the Sramik Praja Swaraj Dal (Workers and Peasants Party), a socialist political party committed to national independence and the service of the working class.
 On 16 December 1925, Nazrul began publishing the Langal ('Plough'), a weekly, and served as its chief editor.

-During his visit to Comilla in 1921, Nazrul met a young Bengali Hindu woman, Pramila Devi, with whom he fell in love, and they married on 25 April 1924.
+During his visit to Comilla in 1921, Nazrul Islam met a young Bengali Hindu woman, Pramila Devi, with whom he fell in love, and they married on 25 April 1924.
 Brahmo Samaj criticised Pramila, a member of the Brahmo Samaj, for marrying a Muslim.
-Muslim religious leaders criticized Nazrul for his marriage to a Hindu woman.
+Muslim religious leaders criticised Nazrul Islam for his marriage to a Hindu woman.
 He also was criticised for his writings.
-Despite controversy, Nazrul's popularity and reputation as the "rebel poet" increased significantly.
+Despite controversy, Nazrul Islam's popularity and reputation as the "rebel poet" increased significantly.

-With his wife and young son Bulbul, Nazrul settled at Grace Cottage, Krishnanagar in Krishnanagar in 1926.
+With his wife and young son Bulbul, Nazrul Islam settled at Grace Cottage, Krishnanagar in Krishnanagar in 1926.
 His work began to transform as he wrote poetry and songs that articulated the aspirations of the working class, a sphere of his work known as "mass music".